Bulletin #4309, Making Your Own Baby Food

 Blenders: Your blender can come in handy to prepare food for the baby.
 Food items cooked for the family can be blended smooth for baby or to freeze for later.
 Hand-held blenders are useful pieces of equipment that you may want to consider.

 Plastic ice cube trays: Use trays for freezing extra food that you prepare.
-After the food is frozen, remove the cubes and store in a container designed for freezing.
+After the food is frozen, remove the cubes and store in a container or plastic bag designed for freezing.

 Pureed Baby Food Recipes